Multi-Agent

 - Engine node:

-banyan-agent, containerd, nerdctl - Deploy machine:
+banyan-agent, containerd, nerdctl, wireguard-tools - Deploy machine:

 banyan-cli(can be the engine node or any other machine)